WW2 Airsoft – UK

-et’s make no bones about it, telling your mates or your mum that you like to spend the odd weekend pretending to be a German soldier from WW2 takes some guts.
-Almost everyone has a family member who risked or lost their life fighting against Hitler’s army.
+German POWsLet’s make no bones about it, telling your mates or your mum that you like to spend the odd weekend pretending to be a German soldier from WW2 takes some guts.
+Almost everyone has a family member who risked or lost their lives fighting against Hitler’s army.

 And now you want to disrespect them by dressing up as the enemy?
 WTF??